 The word reinforcer comes from the 1650’s and means “to make stronger.”
 So if you put the two words together and apply it to dog behavior, you will get something along the lines of “something from within that makes the behavior stronger.”

 Intrinsic reinforcement is the total opposite of extrinsic reinforcement, which entails reinforcement produced indirectly by the behavior itself and therefore comes from an external source.
 In dog training or behavior modification, the addition of extrinsic reinforcement is artificially arranged in training settings for the purpose of deliberately increasing desired behaviors (contrived reinforcers).

-For example, back to the dog sitting for a cookie example, sitting is normally not intrinsically reinforcing for the dog (unless the dog is tired on his legs) but by adding an external reinforcer (the cookie) contingent upon when the dog sits, the behavior becomes more likely to occur in the future.
+For example, back to the dog sitting for a cookie example, sitting is normally not intrinsically reinforcing for the dog (unless the dog is tired on his legs and in need of rest), but by adding an external reinforcer (the cookie) contingent upon when the dog sits, the behavior becomes more likely to occur in the future.
 So next, let’s take a look at a few examples of intrinsic reinforcers.

 “Not all reinforcers controlling instrumental behavior are present as external rewards; in fact, many voluntary behaviors are controlled by intrinsic sources of reinforcement associated with the act itself. ” ~Steven Lindsay